openedx/edx-documentation/en_us/shared/developing_course/course_sections.rst

 Sections and Visibility to Learners
 ************************************************

-Learners cannot see any content in the section if the section's release date is unscheduled or has not passed.
+Learners cannot see any content in a section if the section's release date is unscheduled or has not passed.

 If a section's release date has passed, learners can see content in the section